timholy/SnoopCompile.jl/docs/src/tutorials/snoop_inference.md

 - ctrl-click can be used to zoom in
 - empty horizontal spaces correspond to activities other than type-inference
 - any boxes colored red (there are none in this particular example, but you'll see some later) correspond to *naively non-precompilable* `MethodInstance`s, in which the method is owned by one module but the types are from another unrelated module.
 Such `MethodInstance`s are omitted from the precompile cache file unless they've been "marked" by `PrecompileTools.@compile_workload` or an explicit `precompile` directive.
-- any boxes colored orange-yellow (there is one in this demo) correspond to methods inferred for specific constants (constant propagation)
+- any boxes colored orange-yellow (there is one in this demo) correspond to methods inferred for specific constants (constant propagation).

 You can explore this flamegraph and compare it to the output from `print_tree`.

+!!! note
+    Orange-yellow boxes that appear at the base of a flame are worth special attention, and may represent something that you thought you had precompiled.
+For example, suppose your workload "exercises" `myfun(args...; warn=true)`, so you might think you have `myfun` covered for the corresponding argument *types*.
+But constant-propagation (as indicated by the orange-yellow coloration) results in (re)compilation for specific *values*: if Julia has decided that `myfun` merits constant-propagation, a call `myfun(args...; warn=false)` might need to be compiled separately.

+    When you want to prevent constant-propagation from hurting your TTFX, you have two options:
+    - precompile for all relevant argument *values* as well as types.
+The most common argument types to trigger Julia's constprop heuristics are numbers (`Bool`/`Int`/etc) and `Symbol`.
+    - Disable constant-propagation for this method by adding `Base.@constprop :none` in front of your definition of `myfun`.
+Constant-propagation can be a big performance boost when it changes how performance-sensitive code is optimized for specific input values, but when this doesn't apply you can safely disable it.

 Finally, [`flatten`](@ref), on its own or together with [`accumulate_by_source`](@ref), allows you to get an sense for the cost of individual `MethodInstance`s or `Method`s.